Life after lockdown. The way out of Covid-19 Lockdown.

-Alignment of Objectives
+Alignment of Objectives.

 It is essential, however, that any strategic changes are underpinned by shared and aligned business objectives.
 When diving out of a crisis such as COVID-19, it is so necessary to have real transparency of objectives, data and decision making across the company.
 Think about how you get the operating management to work closely together with clear objectives set by the Board, as this will ensure that the business team will be that much more effective.

-Importance of Supply Chain
+Importance of the Supply Chain.

 One clear priority in any post-COVID-19 business review must be consideration of the supply chain.
 How did it perform in the crisis?
 How appropriate is it to the post-COVID-19 future?
 What lessons have we learnt that need to be incorporated into a future design?

-At one level and in one definition, the Supply Chain is the aggregation of all the channels used to get goods, packaging, ingredients, or subassemblies to a manufacturing plant then get the products to the warehouses for sale and distribution to customers whether these products come from your manufacturing unit, or a wholesaler or are purchases from another manufacturing plant.
+At one level and in one definition, the Supply Chain is the aggregation of all the channels used to get goods, packaging, ingredients, or subassemblies to a manufacturing plant then get the products to the warehouses for sale and distribution to customers whether these products come from your manufacturing unit, or a wholesaler or are simply purchases from another manufacturing plant.

 It will be important that individual businesses functions do not optimise their own processes to the detriment of another.
-For example, manufacturing want long runs for ‘lower costs’, which result in higher finished goods stocks and stock outs at the same time.
-Procurement want large purchases for ‘lower prices’ resulting in high component stocks.
-Distribution want full lorries resulting in longer order-delivery times.
+For example, manufacturing wants long runs for ‘lower costs’, which result in higher finished goods stocks and stock-outs at the same time.
+Procurement wants large purchases for ‘lower prices’ resulting in high component stocks.
+Distribution wants full lorries resulting in longer order-delivery times.

 In many companies, running the business as a joined-up set of supply-chain processes are already producing good benefits in terms of cost and efficiencies.
 Departments that were once ‘silos’, concentrating on their own goals and their external customers, are beginning to understand the effect that they have on the efficiency of other departments in the business.
 Supply Chain Directors help to keep the focus right down the chain.